blessinvarkey/GEB/chapter-2.md

 - This sentence is false
 - We map words through symbols

-Using a pentagon to try to use to tile a floor can

-- 2 + 3 = 5
-- Man and Woman become one

 From the
 In the first we have MIU with the first axiom.